Minahasan people: Languages

 In Minahasa, five distinct languages are spoken: Tonsawang, Tontemboan, Toulour, Tonsea and Tombulu.
 In 1996, the Summer Institute of Linguistics in Dallas, United States published the North Sulawesi Language Survey by Scott Merrifield and Martinus Salea.
 It gives an overview of the classification and distribution of the languages, based on a detailed study of the phonology and vocabulary.

 Influences of Portuguese, Spanish and Dutch can be found in Manado Malay:Chair in Indonesian is kursi, in Manado Malay it is called kadera (cadeira – Portuguese word for chair).Horse in Indonesian is kuda, a word of Sanskrit origin.
 In the town of Tomohon, a horse is called kafalio ('cavalo – Portuguese', "caballo – Spanish).

 While there is not much known about the origin of ideogramatical Minahasa writing system, currently the orthography used for indigenous Minahasan languages closely matches that used for Indonesian.

-Cultural revival

-Ever since the overall de-centralisation following the end of Suharto's New Order era the Minahasa is bolstering its regional autonomy scheme, among others by positioning itself to profile a unique cultural entity & identity.
-The three main Minahasa NGO's active in the cultural revival movement are: 'Yayasan Suara Nurami' (The Voice from Within Foundation); 'Minahasa Wangko' (Minahasa the Great) both founded by Bert Supit and 'Peduli Minahasa' (Take care of Minahasa).